 - To delete contents in cells, go to Home > Editing > Clear > Clear Contents.

-- Hence, it will delete the cells of the column, but your formula values won’t be affected.
+- It will delete the cells of the column, but your formula values won’t be affected.

-- How to Delete Columns with Specific Text in Excel (3 Methods)
+- How to Delete Every Other Column in Excel

 - Delete Multiple Columns in Excel with Condition